Jay O'Shea: Brisbane Roar

 On 28 June 2019, O'Shea left England for Australia and signed with A-League club Brisbane Roar, who were managed by former Liverpool striker Robbie Fowler.
 He settled in quickly and was named as the club's Player of the Month for October.
 He made 24 appearances before the 2019–20 season was suspended due to the COVID-19 pandemic in Australia.
-He won the club's Players' Player of the Year award and signed a new contract in February 2021.
+He won the club's Player of the Year and Players' Player of the Year awards and signed a new contract in February 2021.
 Brisbane reached the elimination semi-finals of the finals series in the 2020–21 season, where they were beaten 2–1 by Adelaide United.
 O'Shea was named as a substitute on the A-League Team of the Season.

-He started all 26 A-League games of the 2021–22 season and was named as an A-Leagues All Star for the game against Barcelona on 25 May.
+O'Shea started all 26 A-League games of the 2021–22 season and was named as an A-Leagues All Star for the game against Barcelona on 25 May.
+He was gain named as the club's Player of the Year and Players' Player of the Year.
 He was named in the PFA A-League Team of the Season for the 2022–23 campaign, having scored nine goals in 24 league games.
 He signed a two-year contract extension in December 2023.
 He was selected to play in the 2024 A-Leagues All Stars Men game against Newcastle United, which the All Stars ran out as 8–0 winners.
 He scored eight goals in 31 games during the 2023–24 campaign.
 He featured 27 times in the 2024–25 season, scoring three goals.
+He was named as the club's Player of the Year for a third time and Player's Player for a sixth time.
+He played 21 games in the 2025–26 campaign, scoring two goals, before leaving the club having reached fourth in all-time Roar appearances.